SR14/LunarLander-DRL/README.md

 2. All corresponding algorithmic components can be found [here](https://github.com/SR14/LunarLander-DeepRL/tree/master/agents).
 More specifically, the corresponding components of the algorithm are memory.py for the PER buffer; noise.py for Gaussian noise added to the learning stage; actor.py holds the actor network architecture; critic.py holds critic network architecture; and the agent.py holds the compiled DDPG algorithm with a third critic and noise addition to target action.

-3. The environment is created in this [Python script](https://github.com/SR14/LunarLander-DeepRL/blob/master/task.py) and uses OpenAI's "LunarLanderContinuous-v2" environment.
+3. OpenAI's "LunarLanderContinuous-v2" environment implementation can be seen in this [Python script](https://github.com/SR14/LunarLander-DeepRL/blob/master/task.py).

 4. The Jupyter Notebook used to compile the Python scripts can be found [here](https://github.com/SR14/LunarLander-DeepRL/blob/master/LunarLanderContinuous-v2.ipynb)